fjogeleit/event-store/README.md

 1. A running Postgres DB. - You can yous the docker-compose.yaml to start one over docker

 2. Create your .env File under `./example`. - You can copy and rename the `.env.default` to `.env and change the values to your configuration

+3. Make the CLI Tool executable with the following command `chmod +x bin/event-log`

 ### Running the Example